romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 })
 ```

-First parameter is `tag` from `db.tag` (see in article controller).
+The first parameter is `tag` from `db.tag` (see in article controller).
-We import `db.tag` directly here, because it is important to use `db` from the callback of transaction.
+We import `db.tag` directly here because it is important to use `db` from the callback of the transaction.

-Another thing to point here, this method doesn't return a query object, so it cannot be chained.
+Another thing to point out here, this method doesn't return a query object, so it cannot be chained.
-This is a limitation for the case when you want to await a query inside of method.
+This is a limitation for the case when you want to await a query inside of the method.

 `deleteUnused` is not complex and could be inlined, but it feels good to move the code to places where it feels like home.
-It is not a concern of article to know what unused tag is, it is a concern of a tag, so it belongs to tag repo:
+It is not a concern of the article to know what an unused tag is, it is a concern of a tag, so it belongs to the tag repo:

 ```ts
 // src/app/tag/tag.repo.ts